ibm-cloudintegration/MQ-Advanced-pot/nativeha-irr-rhel/README.md

 ## 4. Switching Roles  <a name="switch-roles"></a>

-1. We will now check the status of both are Datacenter deployments.
+1. We will now check the status on both Datacenter deployments.
 If this is the first time you should see **Datacenter1 - Live** and **Datacenter2 - Recovery**

-   You can run the script in either Datacenter.
-In this example we are showing the command running in both Datacenters but you only need to run it on one of the putty instances.

    **acemq1**
    ```